Elsewhere on this site:

 Brings education to children in slums around railroad stations, enabling them to escape the cycle of poverty .

-Educating poor children, special problems of poor children, integrating specially-schooled children, potential political problems for reformers
+Educating poor children, integrating specially-schooled children, potential political problems for reformers

 9